 History KS3 / KS4: The social and economic impact of slave ownership on British society

-He traces how the wealth of returning slave owners in the mid-eighteenth century paid for monumental country estates and sometimes elevation in to the British aristocracy.
+He traces how the wealth of returning slave owners in the mid-18th Century paid for monumental country estates and sometimes elevation to the British aristocracy.

-To demonstrate his point Olusoga tours Harewood House in Yorkshire, and interviews the present Earl of Harewood about his eighteenth century, slave owning ancestors.
+To demonstrate his point, Olusoga tours Harewood House in Yorkshire and interviews the present Earl of Harewood about his 18th Century slave-owning ancestors.

 Olusoga uses records of compensation to slave owners to claim that British national interests and those of slave owners were often aligned.

 This is from the series: Britain's Forgotten Slave Owners

 This could supplement study of the abolition of the British slave trade and the abolition of slavery within the British Empire itself.

 The tour of Harewood House and the interview with the present Lord Harewood could be linked to the issue of whether Britain should pay reparations for its past involvement in slavery.

 This could be used to support the teaching of migration in to and out of Britain.

 This clip will be relevant for teaching History at KS3, KS4/GCSE, in England and Wales and Northern Ireland